mikebowler/jekyll_jirametrics/install.md

 {: .tip }
 If you're on a mac, you may have noticed that Ruby is already installed on your machine.
 The bad news is that it's likely too old to be useful.
 Run `ruby -v` and if the version is less than 3.4 then you'll still need to install a newer version.

+{: .tip }
+Homebrew installs Ruby but doesn't always put it ahead of the macOS system Ruby on your `PATH`.
+If `ruby -v` still shows the old version in a new terminal after installing, add Homebrew's Ruby to your `PATH` — for example add `export PATH="$(brew --prefix ruby)/bin:$PATH"` to your shell profile — then open a new terminal.
+Otherwise `gem install` may install into the wrong Ruby and the `jirametrics` command won't be found.

 1. Install CRuby itself with [the instructions here](https://www.ruby-lang.org/en/downloads/).
 If you're using Windows, there is a one-click installer.
 If you're on almost any other platform, your local package manager will have a way to do that.
 In my case, I'm using a mac so it's as simple as `brew install ruby`
 2. Once Ruby is installed, you can install JiraMetrics with this command.
 ```
 gem install jirametrics
 ```
 3. You can then invoke `jirametrics` directly from the terminal.
+Confirm it installed and is on your `PATH` by running `jirametrics --version`, which should print the version number.
+If you instead get "command not found", see the `PATH` tip above.
 4. Optional: If you want to use the dependency report then you'll want to install [graphviz](https://graphviz.org/download/)

 ### Upgrade